dvdsk/service-install/README.md

         .unwrap();
 }
 ```
-For more detailed examples (such as a working Tui/Prompt) see
+For more detailed examples (such as a working Tui/Prompt) see the examples on [GitHub](https://github.com/dvdsk/service-install/tree/main/examples).
+For a detailed description of all these options look at the install [`Spec`].

 ### Future work
  - Make the pre build TUI/Prompt more customizable.